 While an oral representation by the dealer or a salesman may be an express warranty, you should not automatically assume that such a representation is a warranty.
 The representation may be considered by the courts as nonspecific or mere "puffing."
 For example, if the salesman says "This car is a real cream puff," he has made no direct representation about the car's performance and the statement is not a warranty.
-Also, even if the salesman makes a more specific statement, it may be difficult to prove the statement was made.
+Also, even if the salesman makes a more specific statement, it may be difficult to prove the statement was actually made.
 Further, the written warranty will often state that the written warranty is the only warranty and oral representations are not a part of the contract or the warranty.

 Almost every new car and many used cars come with some type of written warranty.
 You should take the time and the effort to read and understand exactly what is covered and what is not covered under the warranty.
-You should also understand whether it is the dealer's or the manufacturer's duty to make any repairs covered by the warranty.
+You should also understand whether it is the dealer's duty or the manufacturer's duty to make any repairs covered by the warranty.

 Understand that an extended service contract is not a warranty.
 Both a warranty and a service contract may require someone to repair problems with the car, but they are not the same.
 A warranty is an affirmation of fact or a "promise" about the performance of the car and is a part of the sale.
 An extended service contract is a separate contract and is sold for an additional price.